Fayzabad, Badakhshan

+Fayzabad is home to Badakhshan University, which is located in the northwestern part of the city.
+The Fayzabad Airport is also around there, which provides limited domestic flight services.
+The city has a number of bazaars, business centers, public parks, banks, hotels, restaurants, mosques, hospitals, universities, and places to play sports or just relax.
+The city also has shrines of historical importance.

-Fayzabad is the main commercial and administrative center of the Pamir region.
+Fayzabad is at an altitude of 1254 m above sea level and covers a land area of 159 km2.
+In 2015 there were about 10,605 dwelling units in it.
+The city is connected by a road network with Ishkashim to the southeast and Taloqan to the southwest.
+Fayzabad serves as the main commercial and administrative center of the Pamir region.
 The Kokcha River runs alongside the city.
-The Fayzabad Airport is located next to the city, which provides limited domestic flight services.

 History

 The city was called Jauz Gun until 1680 because of the many walnut ("jauz") farms in the area.
 The name was changed to Faizabad, which can be roughly translated as "abode of divine bounty, blessing, and charity", when the robe of Prophet Muhammed was delivered to the city.
-Tradition states that it was brought here by Muhammad Shaykh Ziya and Shaykh Niyaz after Wais Quran brought it to Balkh.
+Tradition states that it was brought here by Muhammad Shaykh Ziya and Shaykh Niyaz after Wais Qaran brought it to Balkh.

 At that time the city replaced Munjan as the capital of Badakhshan.
-Later, in 1768, Ahmad Durrani took the robe to Kandahar, and established the Mosque of the Cloak of the Prophet Mohammed there in 1695 (A.D.).
-The Sáhibzádas of Samarkand removed the relic of the prophet from the capital in 1734 (A.D.).
-His clothing which came from the Turkish Campaign was taken by Temorlane to Samarkand.
-Whilst the relic was being conveyed to India it was captured by Mir Yar Beg who deposited it at Fayzabad.
+Later, in 1768, Ahmad Shah Durrani took the robe to Kandahar, and established the Kirka Sharif there.
+The Sáhibzádas of Samarkand had removed the relic of the prophet from the capital in 1734 (A.D.).
+His clothing which came from the Turkish Campaign was taken by Timur to Samarkand.
+While the relic was being conveyed to Hindustan it was captured by Mir Yar Beg who kept it at Fayzabad.

 In 1821 the city was destroyed by Mohammad Murad Beg, and the inhabitants removed to Kunduz.
 But after it was annexed by Emir Abdur Rahman Khan in 1888, the town recovered its former importance and became a considerable place of trade.

 Many visitors used to come to a shrine erected in the city.
 The Khoja community of Badakhshan were made attendants at the shrine.
 There are seven historical forts in and around the city, several of which are in ruins.
 These forts were built to help defend the city and the road leading in and out.

-In 1979 the town became a hotbed of guerrilla groups as Afghans sought to repel the Soviet invasion.
-Fayzabad was taken by Soviet forces in 1980 and became a base for the Soviet garrison.
+In 1979 the town became a hotbed of Afghan mujahideen who sought to repel the Soviet invasion.
+Fayzabad was taken by Soviet forces in 1980 and became one of their bases in Afghanistan.

-Many NGOs who work in the Badakhshan province have placed their headquarters in the new part of the city.
-Near the city, Germany is leading the Provincial Reconstruction Team.
+Many non-governmental organizations who worked in Badakhshan had made offices and places of residence in the new part of the city.
+Near the city, Germany was leading the Provincial Reconstruction Team (PRT).
 Danish and Czech teams had been a part of the PRT but the Czechs left in 2007 and the Danes in 2008.
-The camp is based on an old Soviet airstrip.
+Their camps were based at Fayzabad Airport.

 On 11 August 2021, the city was captured by the Taliban amid a rapid advance in the north after a massive offensive.